Our multi-asset views for December 2018

 High yield bonds

-We expect the supply/demand situation in US high yield to deteriorate and maintain our view that it is overpriced and vulnerable.
+We expect the excessive level of bond supply may worsen in US high yield and maintain our view that it is overpriced and vulnerable.

-The European market is due a period of readjustment from what remain extraordinarily low levels of yield as conditions start to normalise.
+The European high yield bond market is due a readjustment we believe, from what remain extraordinarily low levels of yield (high prices).

 Without oil production cuts or unpredictable supply shocks (e.g. Iran, Libya and Venezuela), supply and demand looks well balanced.